tensorchord/VectorChord-bm25/README.md

 - `tokenize(content text, tokenizer_name text) RETURNS bm25vector`: Tokenize the content text into a BM25 vector.
 - `to_bm25query(index_name regclass, query text, tokenizer_name text) RETURNS bm25query`: Convert the input text into a BM25 query.
 - `bm25vector <&> bm25query RETURNS float4`: Calculate the **negative** BM25 score between the BM25 vector and query.

-For more information about tokenizer, check the [tokenizer](./tokenizer.md) document.

 ### GUCs